FortneyMFG/AgOpenGPS-Nexus/docs/ADR/ADR-041_JobSessions.md

 `onSessionResume`, and `onSessionEnd` in addition to `onJobLoaded` and `onContextChanged` so they can checkpoint state without polling job storage.

+### Work order alignment

+TaskService derives executable work orders from job templates.
+When a work order launches, Core records the originating `workOrderId`, the assigned operator(s), and the preset/layout bundle resolved during orchestration inside the session metadata.
+Checklist events coming from companion clients append to `Session.notes[]` with `type: "checklist"` so proof-of-work logs and contractor billing exports can replay progress.
+Session lifecycle hooks surface the associated `workOrderId` and checklist completion state so plugins (e.g., Profit, Telemetry Logging) can stamp provenance and calculate labor utilization without scraping task queues.
+Cancelling or reassigning a work order emits `onSessionMetadataChange` updates with the new assignee and task state, keeping provenance synchronized across mobile and desktop surfaces.

 ### Session payload

 ```json